 Specific Duties and Responsibilities

 In this section of the ministry description, spell out the specifics of the volunteer position in some detail.
 The volunteer should understand what’s being asked of them at an almost “step-by-step” level.
-Stop short of the detail provided in a “work instruction” (a subject for a future post), though.
+Stop short of the detail provided in a “work instruction.”

 Training, Resources, And Other Requirements

-Be sure and state any training requirements or resources needed, especially if the volunteer position requires the volunteer to pay for training or provide their own resources for the position.
+Be sure to state any training requirements or resources needed, especially if the volunteer position requires the volunteer to pay for training or provide their own resources.

 Again similar to a job description, the ministry description should document the reporting relationship between the volunteer and a volunteer team leader(s) or church staff.